PratikSavla/compiler-design-lab/README.md

 You can also give your custom regular expression in the first line of the program

-*Few things to take note of:
+*Few things to take note of:*
-    a and b are the only terminals accepted by this script e denotes epsilon
+    *a and b are the only terminals accepted by this script* *e denotes epsilon*
-    . is used for "and" operation Eg. ab = a.b
+    *. is used for "and" operation Eg. ab = a.b*
-    + is used for "or" operation Eg. a|b = a+b
+    *+ is used for "or" operation Eg. a|b = a+b*
-    * is the Kleene's Closure operator.
+    ** is the Kleene's Closure operator.
 You can give star operator after any closing brackets and terminals*